 A motorcycle trip to Ladakh is a dream which when becomes a reality leaves memories that you will cherish for life.
 Your first trip to Ladakh will always be your most memorable one, no matter how many times you may return to relive the experience.
 There are of course several ways that you may plan to reach there, like self-drive, public transport or flying but the best way to make the most out of this journey is to ride a motorcycle to Ladakh.
 It doesn’t matter if you are a hardcore biker or just a regular motorcyclist; if you have a decent enough experience of riding or handling a motorcycle than this is how you must plan your trip.
 In this post, I will explain how you can rent a motorcycle in Manali for either Ladakh trip or visiting any other nearby areas.

 For people living in Delhi NCR region or the Northern states of India, planning a bike trip is relatively easier than people living in other parts of the country.
 For them, the biggest question that arises is whether to ride all the distance in plains as well, which of course will be time consuming and boring, or to ship the bike first to somewhere closer to Ladakh.
 Both these options of course are an additional hassle.
 Then there is also the fact that not all of us either own a motorcycle or own a motorcycle that is good enough for a Ladakh trip and hence comes the thought of renting a motorcycle for the trip.
 Foreign tourists planning a motorcycle trip of course have no other option than to rent a bike or buy it and sell before they leave India.
-I own a Royal Enfield and never really had the need of renting a bike but after several trips to the region and helping numerous people, here is my two cents on the topic.
-This is some basic information which I am sure will come handy to anyone planning to rent a motorcycle and take it to Ladakh.

 Where to rent a motorcycle in Manali?